 This writing assistance program provides technical help in all phases of composition.
 Writing fellows are honor students, trained to help organize, evaluate, and provide constructive feedback on papers in any subject area.
 Writing fellows do not edit, but help students with their writing.
 Though writing fellows are linked to specific classes in many disciplines, they are available in the LAC to all students on a drop-in basis.
 Call the LAC for more information.

 Math Review Videos

-The LAC has a set of instructional math videos for Math 45, Math 47, Math 51, Math 112, Math 119 and Math 128.
-These videos can be checked out for two days.
+The LAC provides instructional math videos, which compliment course textbooks for Math 45, Math 47, Math 51, Math 112, Math 119 and Math 128.
+All videos can be checked out for two days.

 Computer Laboratory